wvulibraries/library_directory/README.md

 - Ruby  2.5.1

 ## Testing and Quality Control
 The test suite includes rspec, capybara, selnium, simplecov, travisCI, and code climate.
 To run the tests type the following `xvfb-run bundle exec rspec`.

+### Troubleshooting
+Weirdness with the test dependencies has been known to occur inside of the docker containers.
+Each time a test is run it says that a dependency you know is installed is not available.
+What worked for me was removing the environment variable from the docker-compose file.

 ## PRY FOR DEBUGGING
 [Pry for Rails Gist](https://gist.github.com/ddavisgraphics/d1a7a1c52aeadbc2b8305ac0298ae9ab)